iporollo/CSE5914-Tech-Tutorial/source/index.html.md

 In this tutorial, we plan to give you a high level overview of what TensorFlow actually is.

 Apart from describing TenserFlow, we also want to show you how to use it in real world projects.
-We provided two two real world examples (with code) that can be found after the overview.
+We provided two real world examples (with code) that can be found after the overview.

 We hope you enjoy this gentle introduction to TensorFlow.